WinVector/rquery/README.md

 |          1| withdrawal behavior |    0.6706221|
 |          2| positive re-framing |    0.5589742|

-We see we quickly reproduced the original result using the new database operators.
+We see we have quickly reproduced the original result using the new database operators.
 This means such a calculation could easily be performed at a "big data" scale (using a database or `Spark`; in this case we would not take the results back, but instead use `CREATE TABLE tname AS` to build a remote materialized view of the results).

 The actual `SQL` query that produces the result is, in fact, quite involved: